About the JRCPE

 Cases of the quarter (investigation findings of general interest with images)

-Medical history articles
+Medical history and humanities

 Letters to the Editor